 Your immigration professional will give you the best advice but other than your application form, you’ll need a series of other documents depending on the type of permanent residency you’re applying for.
 It’s best to speak to a professional immigration consultant about this as incorrect or incomplete applications will be rejected, costing you time and money.

-In a few situations, it is possible to qualify for Permanent Residency without having had Temporary Residency.
+In a few situations, it is possible to qualify for Permanent Residency without having had a Temporary Residency.
 For instance, if you hold a business permit or you have a five-year continuous work permit or a South African Critical Skills Visa, you’d qualify for permanent residency straight away.
 Many people choose to file both temporary residence and permanent residence permit applications simultaneously.

 3 My spousal/life partner is aSouth African citizen or holds a permanent residency permit.
-Could I work in South Africa if I obtain a spousal/life partner visa ?
+Could I work in South Africa if I obtain a spousal/life partner visa?

 The South African Spousal Visa allows the spouse or life partner of anyone holding South African Citizenship or Permanent Residency to apply for working rights on a spousal visa.
-Having these rights added would mean that the person could also start their own business and all other regulations applied to working South Africans would apply to the holder of this visa.
+Having these rights added would mean that the person could also start their own business and all other regulations applied to work South Africans would apply to the holder of this visa.

 4 What happens if I have a criminal record?